Christmas markets in the UK and what to buy

 One of the places I love to visit in the Christmas run up is a Christmas market.
 It’s not always about the shopping because I rarely come away having bought lots of gifts.
 It’s about the atmosphere and often meeting up with a couple of friends for our annual Christmas get together.

-No enjoying the pretty lights and Christmas background music.
-Or checking out the rides.
+So it’s back to enjoying the pretty lights and Christmas background music.
+Checking out the rides.

 *Ad-contains affiliate links

-Last year when the Christmas markets were cancelled, a lot moved online, and smaller local markets wee up against the large countrywide ones.
-The community based ones brought together local buyers to buy from real shops or craftspeople in the local area, while some had sellers from all over the world.
+Smaller community based Christmas markets bring together local buyers to buy from real shops or craftspeople in the local area, while the larger ones tend to have the same types of sellers from all over the world.

-I bought some Christmas gifts from independents last year, and checked out quite a few more more recommendations on Instagram friends.
-I also bought 2 gifts from Etsy, so I’ve tried to offset those I’ve ended up buying from Amazon.
+I bought some Christmas gifts from independents at markets, and checked out quite a few more more recommendations on Instagram friends.
+I also look up online markets to see if I can find different gift ideas.
+Etsy is great for Christmas gifts if you can’t get out to a market, but do look online for local and often charity events.
 It’s so nice to see all the different ideas and homemade creations to give something different to friends or family who like those type of gifts.

-This year, Christmas markets are back on in force.
-Whether they’re part of larger Christmas events at stately homes, pop ups, or traditional annual events that return time after time, they’re great places to visit.
+Whether Christmas markets are part of larger events at stately homes, or pop ups, or traditional annual events that return time after time, they’re great places to visit.
 Most towns and cities hold a Christmas market now.
 Some are European market, with foreign wares being sold, bringing the traditional markets of the continent to the UK.
-It’ll be interesting to see how Brexit and Covid has impacted the Christmas markets offer this year.

 What to buy at Christmas markets